cghiee/voice-clone-detection/README.md

 ## Features

-- Voice clone detection using Play.ht API
+- Voice clone generation using Play.ht API
-- Training a classifier using Teachable Machine
+- Training a classifier using Teachable Machine, exported to p5.js
 - Webpage for live detection

 ## Installation